Mykelti Williamson

 Mykelti Williamson (/'maɪkəlti/; born Michael T. Williamson; March 4, 1957) is an American actor and director best known for his roles in the films Forrest Gump, 12 Angry Men (1997), Con Air, and Ali, and the television shows Boomtown, 24, and Justified.
 In 2016, he portrayed Gabriel Maxson in Denzel Washington's acclaimed film adaptation of August Wilson's play Fences, reprising his role from the 2010 Broadway revival.

-Williamson's other notable roles include Free Willy, Heat, Lucky Number Slevin, Three Kings, Black Dynamite, The Final Destination, ATL, Species II, and The Purge: Election Year.
+Williamson's other notable roles include Wildcats, Miracle Mile, The First Power, Free Willy, Heat, Lucky Number Slevin, Three Kings, August Rush, Black Dynamite, The Final Destination, ATL, Species II, Hollows Grove, and The Purge: Election Year.

-Early life
+Early life and education

 Mykelti Williamson was born in St. Louis, Missouri.
 He is the son of Elaine, a certified public accountant, and a father who was an Air Force Non-Commissioned Officer.
 He is of African American descent and has stated he has Blackfoot ancestry.

 Williamson began performing at the age of nine.
 Along with acting, he also danced as an alternate member of The Lockers troupe on Soul Train along with Fred Berry (star of TV sitcom What's Happening!!).
 At age nine, Williamson relocated to Los Angeles with his family.
 He studied television and film at Los Angeles City College.
 He audited acting classes at USC under the tutelage of Dr. Frank X. Ford Williamson, and later transferred to Gene Evans Motion Picture School in San Jose, earning his certificate in Cinematography/Film Production.